undertheseanlp/underthesea/examples/word_tokenize/technical_report.md

 ## Methods

+### Datasets

+For our experiment, we employed our `UTS_WTK` dataset.
+This dataset is specifically designed for Vietnamese Word Segmentation tasks, capturing a broad spectrum of textual domains.
+Its comprehensive nature ensures a rigorous evaluation of our model's capabilities.

 ### Conditional Random Fields (CRF)

-Conditional Random Fields are a type of statistical modeling method often used for structured prediction.
+Conditional Random Fields (CRFs) are a type of statistical modeling method often used for structured prediction.
+Introduced by Lafferty et al. (2001), CRFs have found applications in various sequence labeling tasks.
 For the Vietnamese Word Segmentation task, CRF models the sequence of labels (whether to split or not) given a sequence of input tokens.
 CRFs are advantageous for this task as they consider the entire sequence context when predicting for an individual token.

 **Feature Engineering**